Guarantee our Essentials: reforming Universal Credit to ensure we can all afford the essentials in hard times

-- It would embed for the first time a protected, minimum level of support based on an objective assessment of essential costs, directly addressing material hardship.
+- It would embed for the first time a protected, minimum level of support based on an independent calculation of essential costs, directly addressing material hardship.

 - 8.8 million low-income families would benefit, including 3.9 million families with children and over half of all working-age families in the UK with a disabled family member.